-Equinox sun rises due east, sets due west | EarthSky.org
+Does the equinox sun really rise due east and set due west? | EarthSky.org

 Flattened sunset photo above by Helio de Carvalho Vital.

-The March 2017 equinox happens on March 20 at 10:29 Universal Time, which is 5:29 a.m.
-Central Daylight Time for us in the central U.S. Translate to your time zone.
-The March equinox signals spring in the Northern Hemisphere and autumn in the Southern Hemisphere.
+The March equinox heralds the arrival of spring in the Northern Hemisphere and autumn in the Southern Hemisphere.
 On this day, the sun rises due east and sets due west.

 It may seem counterintuitive.
-But it’s true no matter where you live on Earth.
+But it’s true no matter where you live on Earth (except the North and South Poles, where there is no east or west).

 To understand the due-east and due-west rising and setting of an equinox sun, you have to think of the reality of Earth in space.
 First think of why the sun’s path across our sky shifts from season to season.
 It’s because our world is tilted on its axis with respect to its orbit around the sun.